 In terms of flavouring, Chinese olive vegetable (橄榄菜) plays an important role in my dry fried green beans.
 A speciality of Chaozhou cuisine (潮州菜), it’s a dark green paste-like mixture of mustard green and Chinese olive (different from Mediterranean type) pickled in oil, soy sauce and other seasonings.
 With its unique umami, rich flavour, it’s a brilliant condiment for meat/vegetable stir-fry, fried rice, steamed egg or fish dishes.

-Chinese olive vegetable (see image on the left) usually comes in jars which can be purchased in Chinese / Asian stores.
+It usually comes in jars which can be purchased in Chinese / Asian stores.
 When using, remove the olive pit that you might find in the jar.
 If the jar contains whole olives, simply chop the flesh into small pieces and discard the pit.

 Don’t worry if you cannot get access to Chinese olive vegetable.
 You may replace it with other Chinese preserved vegetable / pickles.
 The dish will taste a little different but equally delicious.
 Choose one of the followings: